paolomonella/romualdus/README.md

 - `myconst.py`: module including global variables to be used by other scripts
 - `my_database_import.py`: function to easily import sqlite3 DB tables
 - `names.py`: check named entities in transcription/OCR files
-- `non_rs.txt`: a list of named entities in transcription/OCR files
+- `non_rs.txt`: a list of words that are not named entities in transcription/OCR files
 - `numerals.py`: mark numerals in TEI XML and relative checks
 - `ocr.py`: post-process OCR txt files to produce TEI XML
 - `other.py`: modules utilized to visualize MS transcriptions at the graphematic layer